Lee Muddy Baker: My Federation

 Since the end of Tim Booth and the Individuals, Baker formed a new band, called My Federation.
 The band has released a debut album called Don't Wanna Die and an EP Honey Bee.

 This Morning

-After the loss of Fern Britton from ITV This Morning in 2009, it was announced Holly Willoughby would take over her position along with a full graphic, logo and music rebrand.
+After the departure of Fern Britton from ITV's This Morning in 2009, it was announced Holly Willoughby would take over her position along with a full graphic, logo and music rebrand.
 Baker was approached to rearrange the familiar signature tune, which needed updating after sixteen years on air.
 His rendition remained until 2013 when a new version premiered to celebrate the 25th Anniversary year, though this rendition was short lived and Baker's arrangement was reinstated for another year between 2014 and 2015.